Apple iPhone 8 event 2017: Start time, how to watch and what to expect

 This year, Apple celebrate's the iPhone's 10th anniversary.
 With that, the company is expected to host the most anticipated iPhone launch event yet.

-In addition to new iPhones, there could be a 4K Apple TV, improvements to Siri and more details on the forthcoming HomePod.
+In addition to new iPhones, there could be a 4K Apple TV, a final version of iOS 11 and more details on the forthcoming HomePod.

 Apple event start time and live stream